awaizdottech/canopy/README.md

 - eslint, its config
 - vite-env.d.ts whats that
 - diff between app.css & index.css
-- diff stores for cart, products - why
 - strict mode - resource?
-- what errors are caught by errorElement: <NotFound404 />, so should it be notfound?
-- sx vs style
-- useref in header instead of useState, useref doesnt rerender the component - study about it
-- why two diff menus in header
-- maps arent suitable for the project usecase
-- generic name for superaxios & separate functions for get, post, put, delete
-- no password format hint in login
-- no cart products listed on home page
 - comments that document the code via jsdoc or tsdoc etc
-- should I separate stores as per backend features? - ask
 - bundler configurations for min bundle size
 - monorepo at the end
 - lodash